okta/okta.github.io/_source/_posts/2018-01-11-how-the-eu-cookie-law-affects-authentication.md

 This is, of course, completely false.

-Regardless of where you store user information for purposes like tracking and marketing, you are only compliant if you show a cookie banner on your website.
+If you are storing user information for tracking or marketing purposes, you must show a banner on your website regardless of where you store that information.
 Just because the EU Cookie Law has “cookie” in the name, it doesn’t mean that using an alternate place to store information will make you compliant!